nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

 Cons:

 * Fewer high availability options.
-* The amount of data in ownCloud tends to continually grow.
+* The amount of data in Nextcloud tends to continually grow.
 Eventually a single machine will not scale; I/O performance decreases and becomes a bottleneck with multiple up- and downloads, even with solid-state drives.